rganes5/Go_Concurrency-Others/README.md

-# Some basic technical questions for preparation.
+# Some basic technical questions for interview preparation.